on the hook

 From there we were led into the museum proper to two different paintings - one quite large and one much smaller with very different looks and tones.
 Time was given to take them in before the staff member asked us questions about what stood out to us, what we were feeling, and what certain things might mean.
 Standing in a half-circle around each we offered our answers drawn from our different life experiences and emotional makeup.
 On some level it seemed to be a group Rorschach test that provided us an opportunity to plumb the depths of our minds and emotions a bit.

-We then moved on to a larger gallery and each of us were given a word and asked to answer the question “what does it look like?” in regards to any particular piece we might choose.
+We then moved on to a larger gallery and each of us was given a word and asked to answer the question “what does it look like?” in regards to any particular piece we might choose.
 She encouraged us to pick something that would not be obviously connected to the word to force us to really dig deep and fully exercise our creative muscles and imaginations.

 My word was “Listening” and my eye was drawn to a collage of seemingly random objects affixed in a circle that included several sets of protruding eyes pushed outwards towards the observer.
 The impression I had was that they were straining in some creepy way trying to “listen” to me.
 As I am wont to do, I started writing down this impression in a poem to process the experience: